 In the lead up to, and while on your next overseas trip, take a little time to consider the following tips and suggestions to cover yourself from some of the things that may go wrong on your holiday:

 Have your finances in order before you fly: If you are going to more than one country, change some cash over while you are still in Australia.
-Also consider using other sources of finance such as travellers’ cheques.
-Orders for Foreign Cash or Travellers Cheques can be made at any of our branches or online.
+We offer International Funds Transfers that can clear in as little as three business days.
+Apply now for a funds transfer.

 Don’t just rely on your card